Preparing For Your New Family Member

 Your cat will need a room of their own while they settle.
 It should be:

-New cats should stay inside for at least two weeks or until they are 6 months old so that they can settle properly
+New cats should stay inside for at least 4-6 weeks or until they are 6 months old so that they can settle properly

 Supplies needed